 import type { AppRouter } from "@/server"import { createClient } from "@jsandy/rpc"export const client = createClient<AppRouter>({ baseUrl: `${getBaseUrl()}/api`,})function getBaseUrl() { // 👇 In production, use the production worker if (process.env.NODE_ENV === "production") { return "https://<YOUR_DEPLOYMENT>.workers.dev/api" } // 👇 Locally, use wrangler backend return `http://localhost:8080`}

-Set the UPSTASH_REDIS_REST_URL and UPSTASH_REDIS_REST_TOKEN env variables in your Worker so it can access them:
+If you use Upstash, set the UPSTASH_REDIS_REST_URL and UPSTASH_REDIS_REST_TOKEN env variables in your Worker:

 Terminal